vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 To avoid spamming of `ApplyReferralCode`, a party must meet the deposited funds threshold set by the network parameter `spam.protection.applyReferral.min.funds`.
 All non-VEGA assets count towards this threshold and balances should be scaled appropriately by the assets quantum.
 A party who does not meet this requirement should have any transactions of the aforementioned type pre-block rejected.

-Further, all referral transactions are limited to `n` submissions per epoch per party where n is controlled by the network parameter `spam.protection.max.referrals`.
+Further, each referral transactions is limited to `n` submissions per epoch per party where `n` is controlled by the respective network parameter for the transaction (`spam.protection.max.CreateReferralSet`, `spam.protection.max.UpdateReferralSet`, `spam.protection.max.ApplyReferralCode`).
 Any party who submits more then `n` of a single referral transaction type should have their transactions pre-block rejected.

 ### Related topics